Are you a teacher or homeschooler in search of the best art education blogs?

 Long before I was a parent, I was an art teacher.
 I taught elementary and middle school art, and then moved into the field of museum education which is where I was right before TinkerLab began.
 While many of you are parents like me, I know that a fair number of our readers are also homeschoolers and/or educators.
 Because I love this stuff, and I know that many of you do too, I compiled this growing list of the best art education blogs.

-Like all lists, it’s only as comprehensive as my research and scope.
-This list does not include parenting blogs like TinkerLab.
-Everything included here caters almost exclusively to other educators or parents of the children in these educator’s care.
+Like all lists, this one is only as comprehensive as my research and doesn’t take brand new blogs into account.
+Also, this list does not include too many parenting blogs that bridge over to arts education.
+Everything included here caters almost exclusively to educators or families of the children in these educator’s care.

 The Best General Art Education Blogs

 School Arts Room Written by the editor of SchoolArts Magazine, this well-organized site offers timely art news; entertaining or thought-provoking artists, ideas, stories, and issues; professional opportunities for you; and project and lesson ideas and exhibition possibilities for your students.